THE PROBLEM WITH FRETTING

 But their swords will pierce their own hearts, and their bows will be broken.
-(Psalms 27:15)
+(Psalm 37:15)

-If we will keep committing our way to the Lord, we do not have to worry about what evil spirits or people can do to us.
+If we will keep committing our way to the Lord, we need not worry about what evil spirits or people can do to us.
 God will see to it that their curses and their attempts to destroy us will turn back against them and they shall be the ones to suffer.

 We are not to avenge ourselves.
 We are not to permit ourselves to become angry at people or to seek to harm them.
 We can maintain our peace if we will keep looking to Jesus and asking Him to remove our anxiety or desire for revenge.

-Better the little that the righteous have than the wealth of many wicked; (Psalms 37:16)
+Better the little that the righteous have than the wealth of many wicked; (Psalm 37:16)

-I have been thinking about the fact that when we pass into the spirit world we will not use money for the exchange of goods and services.
+I have been thinking about the fact that when we pass into the spirit world, we will not use money for the exchange of goods and services.
 My eyes are opening to the statement of the Apostle Paul that money is the root of all evil.
-If one were to remove the topics that have to do with money from our local newspaper, there would be only two or three pages left.
+If one were to remove the topics that concern money from our local newspaper, there would be only two or three pages left.

-It may not be true in other countries, but in America the principal issue of life appears to be possessing money.
-If God removed money from civilization it may be true there would be much less crime and no wars.
+It may not be true in other countries, but in America, the principal issue of life appears to be possessing money.
+If God removed money from civilization, I suspect there would be much less crime and no wars.
 How different, how much better the world would be, if money did not exist.